 Reverse proxy configuration allows an Apache server to listen to a single IP address or a DNS name and serve multiple apps and services.
-Apache as a reverse proxy would then, among other things, provides centralized control of the backend services while being more secure by not directly exposing the backend servers, which are normally hosted in private networks.
+Apache as a reverse proxy would then, among other things, provides centralized control of the back-end services while being more secure.
+The extra security is achieved by not directly exposing the back-end servers typically hosted in private networks.

 $ sudo a2enmod proxy_http # Ubuntu, Debian and SUSE variants Considering dependency proxy for proxy_http: Enabling module proxy.
 Enabling module proxy_http.

 |Modules to install||none|